 OA may be idiopathic or secondary, and multiple factors generally influence its development.
 Idiopathic OA may be genetically driven.
 Joint shape, mechanics, and joint trauma are also key contributing factors in the development of clinically apparent OA.
 Secondary forms may occur due to endocrine abnormalities (e.g., hypothyroidism, diabetes mellitus), other joint diseases (e.g., rheumatoid arthritis, gout, infection), and bone pathology (e.g., avascular necrosis, Paget’s disease).

-OA begins with pain and joint stiffness that is typically worsened by joint use.
+OA symptoms begin with pain and joint stiffness that are typically worsened by joint use throughout the day.
 Symptoms may or may not progress to include joint swelling and a limited range of motion.
-The condition most commonly affects weight-bearing joints (knee, hip, or vertebra).
-When the hands are involved, the distal interphalangeal (DIP) and the first carpometacarpal (CMC) joints are most commonly affected.
+The condition most commonly affects weight-bearing joints (knees, hips, or vertebrae).
+When the hands are involved, the distal interphalangeal (DIP) and the first carpometacarpal (CMC) joints are most affected.

 OA rarely affects the elbow, wrist, ankle, and temporomandibular joints.

 Obesity.
-Knee and hip joints are particularly vulnerable in obese individuals.
-Excess weight puts stress on the knee, hip, ankle, and feet joints, as well as the lower spine.
+Knee and hip joints are particularly vulnerable in overweight individuals.
+Excess weight puts stress on the knee, hip, ankle, and foot joints, as well as the lower spine.
 Increased leptin levels, more common in overweight individuals, may also accelerate joint damage.

 Age.
 The incidence and prevalence of OA increase with age.

 Female sex.
 Hand and knee OA is more common in females.

 Occupation.
 Certain occupations, such as construction work, carpentry, and hairdressing increase the risk for osteoarthritis of the hands, hips, and knees.